wuvt/impala/README.md

 TODO (in order)
 ===============
-- API PUT/POST/DELETE for each model
-- AuthN
-- AuthZ
 - Frontend build-out
     - Decide whether this goes here or in a separate app
     - Bootstrap!